PomonaCS/Readmes/2) Darwin/README.md

 `Rover`: This creature walks in straight lines until it is blocked, infecting any enemy creature it sees.
 If it can’t move forward, it turns.

-You should also create your own creature by creating a data file in the format described in Appendix A.
+You should also create your own creature by creating a data file in the format described in **Appendix A**.

 ## Classes